 Advanced classes cover topics like concealment.
 “If you’re carrying a firearm for personal protection, you must be conscious of where you go, what you do, and how you present yourself in public,” he says.
 “If you’re going to use a firearm, it should be the last resort.”

 Because there are some places you cannot carry a firearm such as an airplane or into court, Tharp also teaches an unarmed self-defense class.
-The three-hour introductory class is taught at Anytime Fitness in Decatur.
+The three-hour introductory class.
 Both men and women sign-up for this class that stresses the need for situational awareness.

 “Awareness can prevent a person from getting into situations that would be dangerous,” he says.